About this List

 are included and users are directed to noted websites or publications

 Call signs that are confirmed are printed in BLACK.
-Call signs, or portions thereof, that are unconfirmed are printed in GREY.
+Call signs, or portions thereof, that are unconfirmed are printed within (brackets).

 Some call signs are rationalized deriatives derived either by the substitution of a new ITU callsign prefix for old, an extension of a confirmed call sign series, or an association to a co-located fixed or other service station owned by the same owner (such as Cable+Wireless).
 In these cases, older confirmed call signs are listed in a following column, in ITALICS.
 Note that in some countries, call signs are issued to all government radio stations in a particular location (and even operating in different services) regardless of whether or not their transmitters are co-located.

-LW, MW and FM frequencies are noted for stations currently operating, or no longer operating but whose frequency allocation still exists.
-For stations no longer operating and whose frequency is no longer allocated, the frequency is marked by a " - ".
+LW, MW, and FM frequencies and TV channels are noted for stations currently operating, or no longer operating but whose frequency allocation still exists.
+For stations no longer operating and whose frequency is no longer allocated, the frequency is marked by an " X ".

 For active SW stations, all current frequencies are listed, as well as inactive frequencies for which a call sign is known.
-For inactive SW stations, only the last operating frequencies are shown.
+For inactive SW stations, only the last operating frequencies are shown per call sign.
 A wildcard " * " is used to represent 'all frequencies'.
 Only one inactive SW broadcaster is listed for each country (normally the government broadcaster).

 | Why did I create it?